 An object that is passed to the method invoked when the asynchronous operation completes.

-hostNameOrAddress is null or is an empty string ("").
+hostNameOrAddress is a null reference (Nothing in Visual Basic) or is an empty string ("").

 timeout is less than zero.